r-gambler/rest-api-with-jwt-auth/README.md

-README for backend by Mark Alejandro Kevin Ablao
+README for PHP REST API with JWT by Mark Alejandro Kevin Ablao

 This is a rest-api with jwt authentication for a single user to perform CRUD operations on database records, and can also be upgraded to multiple users with a few tweaks.